 Sue Fletcher writes: "Many of us arrive in Portugal and never bother to take out any form of residency in the firm belief that we aren’t required to do so under the EU freedom of movement rules.

-In light of Brexit, the British Ambassador to Portugal has been attending a series of ‘surgeries’ around the country talking to British overseas residents about the possible outcomes of the UK leaving the EU.
-Currently little is known, but Kirsty Hayes did stress that all British citizens should make sure that their authorisations for residency, passports and other documentation is up to date and in order.
+In light of Brexit, the British Ambassador to Portugal has been attending a series of 'surgeries' around the country talking to British overseas residents about the possible outcomes of the UK leaving the EU.
+She stressed that all British citizens should make sure that their authorisations for residency, passports and other documentation is up to date and in order.
 Residents will retain their current EU rights in their host country, but under the latest 'Withdrawal Agreement', they will lose the right of free movement, including travel within the Schengen area for longer than 90 days in every 180.

 Workers, pensioners and students: